KDE/documentation-develop-kde-org/HIG/source/introduction/architecture.rst

   applications that are directly used by the user.

-- **Workspace Tools**: Provides quick access to functionality integrated into the workspace that's both highly visible to the user and frequently changed, like enabling/disabling WiFi and Bluetooth, or whether or not to show notifications.
+- **Workspace Tools**: Provides quick access to functionality integrated into the workspace that is both highly visible to the user and frequently changed, like enabling/disabling WiFi and Bluetooth, or whether or not to show notifications.